 - Anima Club: if you are young or you are traveling with a group of young people, I recommend this option, as it is very visited by the youngest people in Rome.

 - Spazio 900: 1000 square meters ready to welcome those who love to dance.
 In the disco there are also two terraces.
-If you plan to attend, I don't recommend you to dress too casual.
+If you plan to attend, I don't recommend you to dress too casually.

-11. Attend the Festa de' Noantri
+11. Go to the Noantri Party

 For two weeks the image of Our Lady of Mount Carmel is placed in the Church of St. Agatha.
 All those who want can go to this religious center to venerate her before she is taken back to her church.